CHBH Non Invasive Brain Stimulation Lab Lead:

 - Alternating-current stimulation

-To gain access on the Imagent fNIRS system there are procedures for training, ethics and project proposals.
+To gain access to the brain stimulation lab there are procedures for training, ethics and project proposals.
 For the procedures please see the CHBH Operating Procedures and Local Rules.

 What research data is produced and what can we understand from this?

-How is the modality important in contributing to the CHBH values and principles?
+How is this lab contributing to the CHBH values and principles?

-For further information, please contact the Modality Lead - Dr Ned Jenkinson
+For further information, please contact the CHBH Non-Invasive Brain Stimulation Lab Lead - Dr Ned Jenkinson